-In addition, these drugs have been associated with a form of amnesia.
+In addition, these drugs have been associated with a form of amnesia and engage in activities that they do not know they are doing.
 People have been known to eat, drive, and shop while under the influence of these drugs.
 Those who begin drinking before taking these medications might drink even more when the drug takes effect, and they may not even remember doing so.

 Unfortunately, combining drugs in this class with alcohol is somewhat common.
 As research published in the journal Nordic Studies on Alcohol and Drugs points out, about 19 percent of people taking sedative-hypnotic sleep aids drink alcohol at the same time.

 Researchers have not determined how many drugs are safe to take with alcohol, as it can vary depending on height, weight, age, tolerance, and more.

 For some people, insomnia symptoms are triggered by depression.
 As a result, antidepressant medications might be used to help people sleep.
 The theory is that the medications will address the underlying issue that is keeping people from sleep, and with that problem solved, people can get the rest they need.